reinforcement-learning-kr/rl-montezuma/README.md

 # rl-montezuma
 The state-of-art deep rl algorithms for Montezuma's revenge

-Montezuma's revenge is most hardest game to complete in Atari games.
+Montezuma's revenge is the most hardest game to complete in Atari games.
 So it has been the target of many Deep Reinforcement Learning algorithms.
-The purpose of this repository is gathering deep-rl algorithms and compare the performance.
+The purpose of this repository is gathering deep-rl algorithms and comparing the performances.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/16641054/46388694-bed38880-c708-11e8-994f-18d55d6943a8.png"